 - More coming soon!

-- ENTERTAINMENT / NIGHTLIFE - The Oakhurst "Village" is at the intersection of East Lake Drive and Oakview and is home to about 10 small restaurants, most with outdoor patios.
+- ENTERTAINMENT / NIGHTLIFE – The Oakhurst “Village” is at the intersection of East Lake Drive and Oakview and is home to about 10 small restaurants, most with outdoor patios.
 On a nice Spring or Fall evening, it is often difficult to get a table as it is standing room only until about 10:30 pm.
-The most popular spot is the Universal Joint (U-Joint), but there are several other charming pubs/restaurants, including McGowans, MoJos, Steinbecks and El Matador Cantina.
-In addition, there seems to be a never-ending supply of neighborhood events -- Jazz on the Lawn, Wine Tasting Festival, Earth Day, Oakhurst Arts Festival, and holiday events.
+The most popular spot is the Universal Joint (U-Joint), but there are several other charming pubs/restaurants, including Scout, MoJos, Steinbecks and El Matador Cantina.
+In addition, there seems to be a never-ending supply of neighborhood events — Jazz on the Lawn, BBQ Festival, Madison Avenue Soap Box Derby, Wine Tasting Festival, Earth Day, Oakhurst Arts Festival, and holiday events.

 - PARKS & RECREATION – McKoy Park is Oakhurst’s primary park with a community pool, ball field and more.
 There is also a fantastic dog park, walking trails and sidewalk-lined streets for walkers.

-- SCHOOLS - Part of the City of Decatur, public schools include Oakhurst Elementary, McNair Middle and Decatur High School.
-Oakhurst Elementary has received numerous awards and Decatur High School was just named one of the top There are also several private schools nearby.
+- SCHOOLS – Part of the City of Decatur, public schools include Oakhurst Elementary and Decatur High School.
+Oakhurst Elementary has received numerous awards and Decatur High School was just named one of the top in Metro Atlanta.
+There are also several private schools nearby.

 - COMMUTE TIME – Oakhurst is a bit more tucked away than many of the other neighborhoods on this list, but traffic isn’t as congested, so while it may be an extra 5 miles to the airport, Oakhurst residents can still get there in about 20 minutes.
 It is also less than 5 minutes to I-20 and about 10 minutes to the Emory University Campus, I-85 and I-75.
 Learn more about this charming Decatur neighborhood.

-- ENTERTAINMENT / NIGHTLIFE - The business district along North Highland is hot, hot, hot and has a little something for everyone.
-Large patio bars for the 20-somethings, live blues, intimate restaurants, pubs, martini bars, boutiques, coffee shops and bookstores.
+- ENTERTAINMENT / NIGHTLIFE – The business district along North Highland is hot, hot, hot and has a little something for everyone.
+Large patio bars, live blues, intimate restaurants, pubs, martini bars, boutiques, coffee shops, and bookstores.

-- PARKS & RECREATION - Several small parks and playgrounds are speckled throughout the neighborhood and Piedmont Park is only about a 5 minute drive or 15 minute walk away.
-This is also a very popular neighborhood for walkers - the winding, hilly streets make for a great workout.
+- PARKS & RECREATION – Several small parks and playgrounds are speckled throughout the neighborhood and Piedmont Park is only about a 5-minute drive or a 15-minute walk away.
+This is also a very popular neighborhood for walkers – the winding, hilly streets make for a great workout.

-- SCHOOLS - Public schools include Springdale Park Elementary, Inman Middle and Grady High School.
-There are also several private schools nearby, including Padiea.
+- SCHOOLS – Public schools include Springdale Park Elementary, Inman Middle and Grady High School.
+There are also several private schools nearby, including The Paideia School.

 - FYI – If you prefer to live quiet street, away from the hustle and bustle of the business district and rental properties, you may want to live in the section of Virginia Highland that is closest to Morningside or the area between Lanier Ave and Briarcliff Road.

-More Popular Neighborhoods for Young Professionals and Families
+More Popular Neighborhoods for Young Professionals + Families

 As we mentioned above, the neighborhoods featured on this page are some of the most popular and/or well-known in Atlanta.
 There are still many other areas (and price ranges) that could be a good fit for you and your needs.

-If you have questions or would like some additional recommendations - inside Atlanta or the Metro Atlanta suburbs - please call Kerry Lucasse and the Nest Atlanta team anytime.
+If you have questions or would like some additional recommendations – inside Atlanta or the Metro Atlanta suburbs – please contact the Urban Nest Atlanta team anytime.
 We would be honored to show you around!